If you or someone you love is having trouble stopping opioid use on their own there are rehab programs and treatment options that can help you.

 Treatment Programs

 Prescription opioid abuse treatment programs help recovering addicts work through the different stages of the addiction process.
 Detox treatment marks the first stage of the recovery process.
-From there, most, if not all opioid addicts require continued treatment to address the psychological aspects of addiction.
+From there, addiction requires continued treatment to address the psychological aspects of the condition.

 In cases of chronic, long-term prescription opioid abuse, sober living homes offer recovering addicts the opportunity to transition from drug treatment to everyday life within a supportive, recovery-focused living environment.